SaraIrving/WeGO/project-kickoff.md

 ## Stories

 - As a user I want to visit the site and search or browse categories for a particular activity to join
-- As a user I want to be able to chat with the activity's host and ask particular questions
+- As a user or a participant I want to be able to chat with the activity's host and ask particular questions
 - As a user I want to be able to join an activity of interest
-- As a user I want to see a list of upcoming activities that i've joined
+- As a user I want to see a list of pending activities that i've joined
 - As a user if I don't find the activity i'm looking for, I want to be able to create my own activity posting
-- As a user I want to be able to receive chats from users who are interested in my activity
+- As an activity host I want to be able to receive chats from users who are interested in my activity
-- As a user I want to be able to accept or reject users who are asking to join my activity
+- As an activity host I want to be able to accept or reject users who are asking to join my activity
+- As a host I want to send a message to all activity participants*

 ### Stretch stories

-- As a host, I get a notification for new join requests
+- ** As a host, I get a notification for new join requests
-- Based on a users previous activities, there's a smart suggestion feature that shows me relavent activities I might be particularly interested in joining
+- ** Based on a users previous activities, there's a smart suggestion feature that shows me relavent activities I might be particularly interested in joining
+- actualy login Functionality
+- deployment
-- As a user, my location is dynamicly inferred (geolocation)
+- As a user, my location is dynamicly inferred (geolocation)-ISS spotter: location based on IP address
-- As a online user, the app gives me relative timeframes based on timezones
+- As a online user, the app gives me relative timeframes based on timezones - check out moments.js
 - As a user, I can get new message notifications

 ## User Flow / Pages